Shark Tank Episode 420

 PSI Bands Update

-PSI Bands owner Romy Taormina came in to the Shark Tank looking for a $250,000.00 investment for a 10% stake in these acupuncture wrist bands.
-With over a million dollars in sales the past year it seemed to justify such a high valuation until she revels only a 11% net profit.
+PSI Bands owner Romy Taormina came into the Shark Tank looking for a $250,000.00 investment for a 10% stake in these acupuncture wrist bands.
+With over a million dollars in sales the past year it seemed to justify such a high valuation until she revels only an 11% net profit.
 Romy also reveals the company is $600,000.00 in debt mostly from deferred payments her company still owes her for.
 Hugh?
 If you factor this in, it would probably wipe out any net profit and most likely be operating in the red.

 Kevin O'Leary surprisingly does make an offer of $250k but he wants 40% of the business which Taormina flat out turns down.
-Apparently she has no intentions of budging off the numbers she offered the Sharks and it was a take it or leave it proposition.
+Apparently, she has no intentions of budging off the numbers she offered the Sharks and it was a take it or leave it proposition.
 No compromise usually equals No Deal for any contestant which was no different in this case.

 Black Magic Neo Maglight Update

-The Tattoo Removal Business started by Nick Gonzales & Kevin Mack came into the Shark Tank looking for an $80,000.00 investment for a 20% stake in the home tattoo removal devise.
+The Tattoo Removal Business started by Nick Gonzales & Kevin Mack came into the Shark Tank looking for an $80,000.00 investment for a 20% stake in the home tattoo removal device.
 The Black Magic works to break up the dark pigment ink's in the tattoo while not penetrating the skin.
 The cost for the tattoo remover is approx. the same as one trip to the doctors using laser treatment.